MCP Servers - The Bridge Between LLMs and Real-World Tools

 Wrap-up

-MCP servers make it much easier to turn language models from passive text generators into active, stateful agents that work with your tools and data.
-A really powerful aspect of an MCP server is to be able to wrap your existing APIs and potentially SDKs and expose them to the model - like how we have seen with the Star Wars API.
+MCP servers turn language models from passive text generators into active, stateful agents that work with your tools and data.
+The real power: you can wrap your existing APIs and SDKs, then expose them to the model.
+Exactly what we did with the Star Wars API.